dreadl0ck/netcap/README.md

     -strict
         fail when there is more than one alert for the same timestamp

-Scan input pcap and create labeled csv files by mapping audit records in the current direc- tory:
+Scan input pcap and create labeled csv files by mapping audit records in the current directory:

     $ netlabel -r traffic.pcap